ninewise/dissertation/related-work/chapter.md

 <!-- TODO Carolien 42 -->

-SMAP is a software package that analyzes read mapping distributions and performs haplotype calling to create multi-allelic molecular markers.
+SMAP is a software package that analyzes read mapping distributions and performs haplotype calling (finding regions of tightly linked genes, likely to be conserved together) to create multi-allelic molecular markers.
 SMAP delineate processes a series of aligned reads.
 It groups all reads from a single locus (region on the reference genome with mapped reads) with the same start and end positions in a stack, with